Skip to main content

 • stability

 The game is plagued by numerous stability issues, including frequent crashes, visual glitches, and problematic controls that hinder gameplay.
-While some players find it enjoyable despite these bugs, many express frustration over the game's performance, particularly in the PC port, which is described as a "buggy mess."
-Overall, while the game retains nostalgic value, its stability problems significantly detract from the experience.
+While some players find it enjoyable and nostalgic despite these bugs, many express frustration over the game's poor performance, particularly in the PC port.
+Overall, the stability concerns significantly detract from the experience, making it a challenging play for those unfamiliar with the original versions.

 • “There's plenty of troubleshooting guides on the internet, but nothing fixed the crashing issues for me.”